Brie Ruais

 Brie Ruais is an American artist based in Brooklyn, New York, working in large “multi-faceted” ceramic sculptures, performance, photography, video, and site-specific installation.

 Ruais’ work is a process-oriented, performative, body-conscious strain of feminist sculpture and addresses themes such as the environment, eco-feminism, feminist theory, and embodiment.
 Her work falls in the lineage of body-based conceptual artists Janine Antoni, Bruce Nauman, Lynda Benglis, and Eleanor Antin; artists whose work engages with the land such as Michelle Stuart, Ana Mendieta, and Richard Long; as well as the gestural athleticism of action painting and Richard Serra’s lead performances.
-Her work has also been compared to artists whose work is influenced by their natural surroundings like Georgia O’Keefe and Agnes Martin.
+Her work has also been compared to artists whose work is influenced by their natural surroundings like Georgia O'Keeffe and Agnes Martin.

 Early life

 Ruais was born in 1982 in Southern California.
 She received her BS in Studio Art from New York University Steinhardt School in 2004.
 She received her MFA from the School of the Arts at Columbia University in 2011, where she studied with Jon Kessler.